 We’re always on the look-out for well-designed camping, cooking and outdoor kit that is genuinely useful and a little bit different.
-We scour the shops, the shows and the web for interesting things and we’re now sharing our finds in our regular camping gear round-ups.
+We scour the shops, shows and the web for interesting things and we share our finds in these round-ups.
 We only feature kit that our testers have actually seen, tried out and liked.

 Towel, sarong, beach mat, baby wrap, picnic rug, tablecloth….these Turkish cotton sheets are very versatile.
 Quick drying, absorbent and in a range of lovely colours and subtle patterns, they pack up small and weigh next to nothing.

 We’ll be lying on ours on the beach and wearing them as cover-ups between the tent and shower block.
 From around £22.